 “Does anyone have any easy recipes for Valentine’s Day… or any Valentine’s Day gift ideas that aren’t too expensive??”

-Here are just a few of the awesome ideas that were shared here and on The Frugal Girls Facebook Page…
+Check out this BIG List of Fun and Thrifty Valentine’s Day Gift Ideas that were shared here and on The Frugal Girls Facebook Page…

 Teresa said: “We gave up buying the chocolate covered grapes and strawberries a few years ago.
 We make them together, have more fun and save a ton!”